Peshraw1/Deep-learning-based-recognition-of-Kurdish-handwritten-characters-and-digits/README.md

 📦 KurdNet – Kurdish Handwritten Character & Digit Recognition (Open-Source OCR)

-KurdNet is an open-source deep learning system designed to recognize Kurdish handwritten characters and digits.
+KurdNet is an open-source deep learning system designed to recognize handwritten Kurdish (Sorani) characters and digits.
-The model supports 35 Kurdish alphabet letters and 10 numerical digits (0–9) and is built using a custom Convolutional Neural Network (CNN) optimized for lightweight deployment.
+It supports 35 letters and 10 numerical digits (0–9) and is built using a custom modified AlexNet-style CNN optimized for lightweight deployment and browser-based inference.

-KurdNet provides a full OCR pipeline, including:

-🔍 Image preprocessing

-✂️ Segmentation

-🧠 CNN-based classification

-📤 Web and mobile integration

-📚 Dataset loading utilities

-This project aims to support Kurdish language technology, academic research, educational applications, and document digitization systems.
+KurdNet provides a complete OCR pipeline, including preprocessing, segmentation, model inference, and web-based interaction.
+The project aims to advance Kurdish language technology, support academic research, and enable educational and document-digitization applications.

 🚀 Features

-✔ Recognizes 35 Kurdish characters and 10 digits
+✔ Recognizes all 35 Kurdish Sorani characters and 10 digits

-✔ Clean, modular Python/PyTorch code
-✔ Custom CNN with high accuracy
+✔ Custom CNN architecture optimized for handwriting recognition

-✔ Benchmark models included: LeNet-5, AlexNet, ResNet-18
-✔ Supports web/mobile integration via lightweight API ✔ Preprocessing and segmentation pipeline included
+✔ Full preprocessing pipeline: binarization, smoothing, segmentation

+✔ Real-time inference in the browser using TensorFlow.js

+✔ Image upload + interactive canvas drawing interface

+✔ Modular Python/PyTorch training code

-✔ Fully open-source for research and development
+✔ Optional web and mobile integration

-✔ Easy to train, test, and extend
+✔ Open-source and extendable

-📊 Model Performance (Benchmarked)
-Model	Accuracy
+🧠 Model Architecture
-KurdNet CNN (Ours)	98.9%
-ResNet-18	98.7%
-AlexNet	97.6%
-LeNet-5	94.8%
-📁 Repository Contents

-models/ — CNN architectures

-data/ — Dataset loaders & preprocessing scripts

-training/ — Training and validation pipelines

-api/ — REST API for prediction

-webapp/ — Optional web front-end

-utils/ — Helper functions
+KurdNet uses a modified AlexNet-style convolutional neural network, including:

+5 convolutional blocks

+Batch normalization for training stability

+Max-pooling layers for spatial reduction

+Fully connected layers (2048 → 2048 → 800 → 35)

+Dropout for regularization

+Softmax output for classification

+The architecture is tailored to the visual properties of Kurdish handwriting in Perso-Arabic script, including diacritics, dot variations, and writing-style diversity.

+🌐 Interactive Web Demo

+The repository includes a fully interactive web-based handwriting recognition tool:

+Draw Kurdish characters/digits directly on an HTML5 canvas

+Upload handwritten images for classification

+View the probability distribution of predicted classes

+All processing runs locally—no server required

+This makes KurdNet suitable for education, demonstrations, and lightweight deployment.

 🤝 Contributions

-Contributions, pull requests, and issue reports are welcome!
+Contributions are welcome!
-You can contribute by:
+You can help by:

-Adding new datasets
+Adding additional Kurdish handwriting datasets

-Improving model accuracy
+Improving model architecture or preprocessing

-Creating web/mobile UI
+Creating enhanced UI/UX for web or mobile apps

-Optimizing inference
+Optimizing runtime performance

 Translating documentation

+Pull requests and issues are encouraged.

 📜 License

-This project is released under an open-source license (MIT recommended).
+This project is released under the MIT License, allowing free use, modification, and redistribution for research and development purposes.
-You may use, modify, and distribute it freely.

 📬 Contact

-For research collaborations or inquiries:
+For collaborations or academic inquiries:

 📧 peshraw.abdalla@uoh.edu.iq